 HR teams should critically evaluate which areas or processes the company uses that are the most efficient and create the most value.
 In this process, it is essential for HR personnel to examine the feedback collected from the employees to gain insights into how and why certain things work well.
 With an in-depth analysis of the strengths and opportunities both internally and externally, companies can optimize their current successful practices and upgrade their policies, structures, personnel, and technology to seek improvements.

 Each company is unique and has a differentiation that sets them apart from its competitors in the industry.
 Identifying the “key strengths” is extremely important and directly affects the path one company takes.
 Optimization of the key strengths involves improving both the hard assets, such as infrastructure and software, as well as the "softer" assets, such as personnel.
-Businesses who are unable to handle it on their own can always turn to an HR consulting service provider.
+Businesses that are unable to handle it on their own can always turn to an HR consulting service provider.

 In today's climate, it is becoming more common for companies to conduct an HR SWOT analysis to provide feedback on weaknesses and strengths quickly, and thus corrections can be made dynamically.
 If you haven’t conducted a thorough review of your HR policies, procedures and practices and how they impact employee relations and organizational performance, you can always seek professional guidance or help from an HR and payroll company like The Human Resource Consulting Group.

-Guest Author: Lisa Pollock
+Author: Lisa Pollock